The logo of Wynncraft's main mod

 Some General Notes

 One cannot make a modding guide without brushing upon some frequently asked questions on the topics of safety and selection.
-Those will be answered in the collapsed section below.
-If you have any of those questions (‘is modding safe’, ‘why did you choose x instead of y’, etc.) feel free to expand this section otherwise, if not, this section is safe to ignore.
+If you have any of those questions (‘is modding safe’, ‘why did you choose x instead of y’, etc.) this section is for you.

 Is Modding Safe?